How To Use AI To Become a Better Writer

 You can get editing and review help from AI in three notable ways:

 - Engage in an ongoing conversation with a generative AI tool like ChatGPT or Claude.
-Because these tools keep your conversation history, you can use the same chat thread from initial ideation all the way through final review.
+Because these tools keep your conversation history, you can use the same chat thread from initial ideation all the way through the final review.
 This way, the AI has solid context around what you’re writing, its tone, and how it should sound.

 - Start a quick conversation with your generative AI tool of choice and ask it to parse a sentence, act as a grammar checker, or provide dictionary and thesaurus results.